• Skip to primary navigation

 Protein powders are most often made from whey, casein, or plant sources.
 Whey protein is made from milk – it digests quickly and contains all 9 essential amino acids, along with a ton of BCAA’s (branched chain amino acids).
 It is by far the most researched, and the one that we recommend most (unless you have a dairy sensitivity, are vegan, or are under the age of 13).
 Casein also comes from milk, however, it’s extracted in a different way.
 Casein is the solid milk extract, while whey is the liquid part.
 It digests much slower, making it a better option for before bed, not before or after a workout.
 As far as plant sources go, you are most likely to see soy, pea, rice, or hemp protein.
 Of these listed, only soy is a complete protein source.
 For that reason, plant protein blends are very common in order to reach a complete amino acid profile.

-One of the sneakiest ingredients on the list?
-Sugar.
-We’ll look at nutritive, non-nutritive, and sugar alcohols.
-Nutritive sweeteners, like honey, brown rice syrup, cane sugar, molasses, and coconut sugar are less common.
+Protein powders have come along way with taste.
+One reason many taste good (or are at least tolerable) is due to added sugars and/or sweeteners.
+Not all sweeteners are created equal.
+So let’s look at the different types of sugar — nutritive, non-nutritive, and sugar alcohols.
+Nutritive sweeteners, like honey, brown rice syrup, cane sugar, molasses, and coconut sugar are less common in protein powders.
 They provide calories, and thus energy, to the body while non-nutritive sweeteners do not.
-If your protein powder contains a nutritive sweetener, look for 5g of sugar or less, if possible.
+When looking at the label, there’s no reason to freak out about a moderate amount of added sugar.
+As swimmers, you need some circulating glucose for energy and glycogen replenishment.
+If your protein powder contains a nutritive sweetener, look for around 10 g or less of added sugar.

 Most often, artificial (non-nutritive) sweeteners are used.
-Look out for names like sucralose, aspartame, acesulfame potassium, or saccharin.
-While research is still coming out on these, it is safe to say anything artificially made should be used with caution.
-Some studies have already shown that artificial sugars can cause stomach upset and disrupt the microbiome of your gut.
+Look for names like sucralose, aspartame, acesulfame potassium, or saccharin.
+While research is still coming out on these, it may be wise to use these sparingly.
+Some studies have shown that artificial sugars can cause stomach upset and potentially disrupt the microbiome of your gut.
 Stevia and monk fruit are also considered non-nutritive sweeteners.
 While both have the potential to be less disruptive to the body and come from more natural sources, additional research still needs to be done.

 Sugar alcohols are our third group seen most often.
 Some names to look for include sorbitol, maltitol, and erythritol.
 While they are typically well-tolerated, large amounts have been known to cause stomach upset and bloating.

-In addition to sugar, it is typical to find thickening agents, emulsifiers and anti-clumping ingredients.
-Common thickening agents include xanthan/guar gum, inulin, and dextrins.
+In addition to sweeteners, it is typical to find thickening agents, emulsifiers and anti-clumping ingredients.
+Common thickening agents include xantham/guar gum, inulin, and dextrins.
 You might see carrageenan, lecithins, carboxymethylcellulose, or silicon dioxide used to emulsify and prevent clumping.
-According to current research, these are ok to consume in small quantities.
-We recommend limiting these as much as possible, as the jury’s still out on all of the potential negative effects.
-Last but not least, keep your eyes peeled for added vegetable oils that are hydrogenated or even partially hydrogenated (trans fats).
+Research shows that these are fine to consume in small quantities.
+However, try to avoid oils that are partially hydrogenated (trans fats).
+These have a negative impact on heart health, increase inflammation, may damage the inner lining of your blood vessels, to name a few.

 As always, protein powder should be used as a supplement only.
 It should not replace meals or other whole-food protein sources.
 Don’t forget, protein powder labels were meant to read.
 Now you can go read them like a boss.